About Kirkland Interfaith Network

 - We match untapped resources with unaddressed needs.

 - By serving, our eyes are opened to the need for positive change in the world.

 - Together we can do more than any one of us can do alone.

 - We serve with joy as well as compassion.

 - All faith traditions are to be valued and respected.

-KIN is governed by a Board of Directors made up primarily of representatives of member congregations.
+KIN is governed by the KIN board, made up primarily of representatives of member congregations.
 The KIN board may, at its discretion, include individual Kirkland residents as members at large, as well as representatives of social service organizations serving a significant number of Kirkland residents.
-KIN board meetings are held the first Saturday of almost every month (we sometimes skip summer months) and are open to anyone who wishes to attend.

 KIN Organizational Membership